We have created multiple pages to help you find the information you are looking for:

 What about our required fire hydrant flow testing?

-In an effort to conserve water during our city-wide restriction, the Rawlins Fire Department will be flow testing only 15 out of the 130 fire hydrants required for annual testing.
-The other 115 will be inspected for any maintenance discrepancies, paint issues, and proper operation of hardware.
+In an effort to conserve water during our city-wide restriction, the Rawlins Fire Department only flow-tested 15 out of the 130 fire hydrants required for annual testing.
+The other 115 were inspected for any maintenance discrepancies, paint issues, and proper operation of hardware.
 Those 15 hydrants are the minimum number the Insurance Services Office (ISO) requires data on to ensure service testing is being accomplished.
-The proposed dates for testing are 19-20 May or 25-26 May, weather permitting.
 Please contact Fire Chief Blain Schumacher at (307) 328-4596 for additional information.

 How does funding work for water infrastructure repairs?